These tiny modular ‘microbots’ can change shape to capture single cells

 In the near term, the microbots could prove useful research tools.
 By interacting with objects under the microscope, the blocks could offer insight into unfamiliar materials.
 “Right now this is a tool for investigating material on the micro-level,” the paper’s co-author Orlin Velev told TechCrunch.
 “It’s very easy to take a big material and perform all kinds of mechanical tests.
 But it’s much more difficult to pinch one single vesicle at a time.”

 The research shares some common characteristics with other small origami robots being developed at schools like MIT, applying it to a much smaller, micrometer scale.
 And like those projects, these microbots could also have some potentially useful medical applications down the road.
-Doctors could use them to manipulate objects on small scale or isolate single cells for testing purposes.
+Doctors could use them to manipulate objects on a small scale or isolate single cells for testing purposes.

 The researchers also believe that they could also be useful in the creation of biomedical devices like artificial muscles, performing necessary movements on a cellular level.